* FTSEurofirst 300 down 0.3 pct

 Bank stocks weighed on the euro zone-only Euro STOXX 50 , which fell 0.6 percent, underperforming the pan-European FTSEurofirst 300, which fell 0.3 percent at 1,293.67.

 “The uncertainty in the market, be it in Europe or wherever else, is causing these banks to suffer,” Mark Foulds, sales trader at ETX Capital, said.
 The sector is also under pressure from the recent volatility over China, he added.

 “When the markets fall like they have done, everyone feels on edge.
 The market is dire, and there’s not the liquidity that there used to be, which can mean the market gets oversold.”

-The FTSEurofirst 300 touched its lowest level in more than a year.
-Some said the ECB might act to provide more stimulus when it meets later this week, given the 10 percent drop in European shares driven by weak oil prices and concerns over China.
+The FTSEurofirst 300 touched its lowest level in more than a year, and some said the ECB might act to provide more stimulus when it meets later this week, given the 10 percent drop in European shares driven by weak oil prices and concerns over China.

 “This week’s ECB meeting might highlight that the ECB has some options available.
 We doubt that this will be sufficient to stop the downward pressure in the medium term,” strategists at RBC said in a note.

-Energy shares stabilised after a steep drop last session, up 0.1 percent, after both Brent and U.S. crude rose off their lowest levels since 2003, although oil remained under pressure after sanctions on Iran were lifted.
+Energy shares stabilised after a steep drop last session, up 0.5 percent, after both Brent and U.S. crude turned positive having hit their lowest levels since 2003 after sanctions on Iran were lifted.

 Today’s European research round-up (Editing by Keith Weir and Sarah Young)